 Tips for Vis Moot Participants

 The Vis Moot starts in October when the Problem is published.
 In the Problem, a case of two parties is presented in a form of a request to arbitration by the claimant and a response thereto by the respondent of the case.
 At the first stage of the Moot, each team prepares their memoranda for both sides of the table, i.e. for both the claimant and the respondent.
-The hearing of oral arguments forms the second stage of the Moot, which starts right after the teams have submitted their memoranda for respondent in or around January.
-At this stage, each team first try their arguments and practice their pleading skills in pre-moots such as in Helsinki Pre-Moot before the main event held in Vienna every spring.
+The hearing of oral arguments forms the second stage of the Moot, which starts right after the teams have submitted their memoranda for respondent at the end of January.
+At this stage, each team first try their arguments and practice their pleading skills in pre-moots such as in Helsinki Pre-Moot before the main event held in Vienna and Hong Kong every spring.

 The six-month moot period consists of studying the Problem, the underlying law(s)/rules and relevant cases as well as legal literature, and ever so importantly, to team working, legal reasoning, arguing, writing, and oral pleading.
 Although the Moot spans over a long time, the quantity of skills it has to provide, in terms of education and learning, is even more impressive.
 In retrospect, there are a few key points on which to concentrate and which may further enhance the great experience the Vis Moot has to offer.

 University studies may feel lonely and focussed on writing academic texts that summarise opinions of professors, courts, and arbitral tribunals.
 However, when participating in the Vis Moot competition, you are part of a team that represents your University.
 Tip #1 is simple: make the most out of the interaction with your team mates.
 Discuss arguments within your team, challenge each other, create logical arguments by putting different minds to work on the same legal question, celebrate the successes, and share your feelings in failure.
 Your team members are on the same boat as you and they are in the best position to help you.
 The team is at its best when it creates something together.